-Unit case volume in Europe, Middle East and Africa was even, which included 4% growth in water, sports, coffee and tea, offset by a 1% decline in Trademark Coca-Cola and a 5% decline in juice, value-added dairy and plant-based beverages.
+Unit case volume in Europe, Middle East and Africa was even, which included 2% growth in water, sports, coffee and tea, as well as growth in energy drinks, offset by a 1% decline in Trademark Coca-Cola and a 4% decline in juice, value-added dairy and plant-based beverages.
 Unit case volume in sparkling flavors was even.
-The operating segment reported growth in unit case volume of 2% in the Africa operating unit, offset by a decline of 2% in the Eurasia and Middle East operating unit.
+The operating segment reported growth in unit case volume of 2% in the Africa operating unit and growth in energy drinks, offset by a decline of 2% in the Eurasia and Middle East operating unit.
 Unit case volume performance in the Europe operating unit was even.

-In Latin America, unit case volume increased 3%, which included 5% growth in Trademark Coca-Cola and 2% growth in water, sports, coffee and tea, partially offset by a 1% decline in sparkling flavors.
+In Latin America, unit case volume increased 3%, which included 5% growth in Trademark Coca-Cola and 2% growth in water, sports, coffee and tea, as well as growth in energy drinks, partially offset by a 1% decline in sparkling flavors.
 Unit case volume in juice, value-added dairy and plant-based beverages was even.
-The operating segment's volume performance included 8% growth in Brazil and 2% growth in Mexico, partially offset by a decline of 12% in Argentina.
+The operating segment's volume performance included 8% growth in Brazil and 2% growth in Mexico, partially offset by a decline of 13% in Argentina.

-Unit case volume in North America was even, which included 3% growth in juice, value-added dairy and plant-based beverages and 1% growth in both Trademark Coca-Cola and sparkling flavors, offset by a 4% decline in water, sports, coffee and tea.
+Unit case volume in North America was even, which included 3% growth in juice, value-added dairy and plant-based beverages and 1% growth in both Trademark Coca-Cola and sparkling flavors, as well as growth in energy drinks, offset by a 4% decline in water, sports, coffee and tea.

-In Asia Pacific, unit case volume increased 1%, which included 4% growth in sparkling flavors and 3% growth in Trademark Coca-Cola, partially offset by a 4% decline in water, sports, coffee and tea.
+In Asia Pacific, unit case volume increased 1%, which included 4% growth in sparkling flavors and 3% growth in Trademark Coca-Cola, as well as growth in energy drinks, partially offset by a 4% decline in water, sports, coffee and tea.
 Unit case volume in juice, value-added dairy and plant-based beverages was even.
-The operating segment reported growth in unit case volume of 7% in the India and Southwest Asia operating unit and 4% in both the ASEAN and South Pacific and the Japan and South Korea operating units, partially offset by a decline of 5% in the Greater China and Mongolia operating unit.
+The operating segment reported growth in unit case volume of 7% in the India and Southwest Asia operating unit and 4% in both the ASEAN and South Pacific and the Japan and South Korea operating units, as well as growth in energy drinks, partially offset by a decline of 5% in the Greater China and Mongolia operating unit.